open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.Runtime/README.md

 #### process.runtime.dotnet.**exceptions.count**

-Description: Count of exceptions that have been thrown in managed code, since the observation started.
+Count of exceptions that have been thrown in managed code, since the observation started.
 The value will be unavailable until an exception has been thrown after OpenTelemetry.Instrumentation.Runtime initialization.